When you add footage, image, and audio files to your video, Clipchamp temporarily saves copies of these files in your browser cache.

-If the cache has been emptied, or these temp working files have been removed for some other reason (e.g. there is not enough space in the cache or low memory), Clipchamp might ask you to locate them from your computer's drive when you re-open the video.
+If the cache has been emptied, or these temp working files have been removed by the browser for some other reason (e.g. there is not enough space in the cache or low memory), Clipchamp might ask you to locate them from your computer's drive when you re-open the video.

-To restore your files to a video, click on the purple locate missing files message that appears above my media:
+To restore your files to a video, click on Locate asset on the preview player window:

 In the window that appears, click Locate folder.